-Dr Timo Schrader is a Fritz Thyssen Foundation Visiting Research Fellow in the Department of History at the University of Warwick.
-He currently works on his second major research project: “Super Citizenship: American Veterans and the Fight for Human Rights.”
-This project will produce the first comprehensive history of veteran activism and protest in the US.
+Dr Timo Schrader was a Fritz Thyssen Foundation Visiting Research Fellow in the Department of History at the University of Warwick from 2019 to 2021.
 Previously, Timo Schrader worked as a Global Slavery Index Research Associate in the Rights Lab to deliver the Global Slavery Index’s government response assessment: a global ranking system for how well governments are doing to tackle modern slavery.
 In 2018/19 he was Course Leader of the MA Slavery and Liberation at the University of Nottingham.

 He obtained his PhD in American Studies in 2018 at the University of Nottingham examining Puerto Rican community activism in New York City in the second half of the twentieth century.
 He also holds an MA in American Studies (University of Nottingham) and a BA in English and Educational Sciences (Ruprecht-Karls-Universität Heidelberg).
 Since 2017, he has taught and convened various undergraduate and postgraduate modules at the University of Nottingham, the University of Lincoln, the University of Leicester, and the University of Warwick.
 Timo has held several jobs in his academic career, including Student Assistant at the Heidelberg Center for American Studies (2012-13), Impact Coordinator at the Department of American and Canadian Studies (2013-15), Co-director of the Centre for Research in Race and Rights (2015-17), Student Representative for his student cohort at the University of Nottingham (2013-17), and Research Associate with the AHRC-funded Antislavery Usable Past project (2017).